 Train Your Gut: The Secret Weapon for Faster, GI‑Free Endurance Runs

-Think of the gut as a muscle that can be conditioned.
-Research shows that regular exposure to 30‑90 g of carbohydrates per hour during exercise triggers adaptations in the small intestine: the number of glucose transporters (SGLT1, GLUT5, GLUT2) rises, gastric emptying speeds up, and the gut becomes more tolerant of volume and osmolarity.
-A 2017 study of endurance runners demonstrated that two weeks of daily “gut‑challenge” – ingesting 60 g of carbs while running at a moderate pace – reduced gastrointestinal (GI) symptom scores from an average of 2.5/10 down to 1.2/10.
-Another investigation with ultrarunners found that higher carb intake (up to 90 g hr⁻¹) actually improved blood flow to the gut, counter‑acting the splanchnic hypoperfusion that normally occurs when heart rate climbs.
+Your gut responds to training like any other muscle.
+When you regularly consume 30-90 g of carbohydrates per hour during activity, the small intestine adapts: glucose transporters (SGLT1, GLUT5, GLUT2) increase, food moves through faster, and the system handles both volume and osmolarity better.
+A 2017 study with endurance runners showed that after two weeks of gut challenges (eating 60 g of carbs while logging moderate-paced miles) runners cut their gastrointestinal (GI) symptom scores from 2.5/10 down to 1.2/10.
+Research with ultrarunners went further, showing that pushing carbs higher (up to 90 g hr⁻¹) actually boosted blood flow to the gut, offsetting the reduced blood flow that typically happens when your heart rate rises.

-The take‑away is simple: train your gut the same way you train your legs.
-By practising the exact fuel strategy you’ll use on race day, you teach your digestive system to handle the load, and you minimise the risk of nausea, cramping, or the dreaded “port‑a‑potty sprint”.
+Your gut needs the same training attention as your legs.
+When you practice the exact fuel strategy you’ll race on, your digestive system learns to handle the demand, and you cut the risk of nausea, cramping, and unexpected port-a-potty visits.

 -